tech-otaku/menu-bar-clock/README.md

     1. type `chmod +x menu-bar-clock.sh` and press enter to make the script executable

-    1. use one of the commands under the *Command Line* heading in the table below to set the required date and time format.
+    1. use one of the commands under the *Command Line* heading in the table below to set the required date and time format

 ## Usage